 It is normal for puppies to bite while playing.
 He is learning to use his strength while playing.
 He is not biting out of aggression and will not grow up to be an aggressive dog.
 It is up to you to teach your puppy how much and when to bite.

 Your puppy is not yet able to estimate his strength and will only learn his limits through play.
 You should help him by setting clear limits on how hard he can bite and whether he can bite at all.

 It is best to start early to train your puppy not to bite your hand by offering proper toys as an alternative.
 If your puppy still snaps and gets too excited, be sure to consistently stop the play and let him calm down on his own.

 It is up to you to decide how hard your puppy should bite, or if he should bite at all.
 But this should only happen during play and not become a rule.

 Every puppy is different, but with consistent training it should work within a few weeks.

 Yes, this is normal behavior, but it is important to teach him to control his biting.

 No, there is a risk of suffocation.
 Always stay close by.

 Don't worry if your puppy bites you easily while playing.

-Do you already have experience around this topic or still have a question?
-Then we look forward to hearing from you in the comments. 😃
+If you do this consistently, he will soon get out of the habit of biting.
+Do you have experience with this topic or do you have a question?
+We look forward to hearing from you in the comments. 😃